oneye5/RAYTRACE_ECS100/README.md

 3D FILE IMPORTS,
-meshes must be triangulated, normals uv's included, one material per mesh AND MUST BE IN .OBJ format materials and settings are hard
+meshes must be triangulated, normals uv's included, one material per mesh AND MUST BE IN .OBJ format materials and settings are defined in the source code.